Bedford Park, Bronx

-Bedford Park is a residential neighborhood in the northwest Bronx, New York City, between the New York Botanical Garden and.
-Its boundaries, starting from the north and moving clockwise are: Mosholu Parkway to the north, Webster Avenue to the east, East 196th Street to the south, and Jerome Avenue to the west.
+Bedford Park is a residential neighborhood in the northwest Bronx, New York City, adjacent to the New York Botanical Garden.
+Its boundaries, starting from the north and moving clockwise, are: Mosholu Parkway to the north, Webster Avenue to the east, East 196th Street to the south, and Jerome Avenue to the west.

 The neighborhood is part of Bronx Community District 7, and its ZIP Codes include 10458 and 10468.
 The area is patrolled by the 52nd Precinct of the New York City Police Department.

 History

 The area now known as Bedford Park was mostly farmland outside the town of Kingsbridge, then an unincorporated suburb of New York City.
 The area began to be developed with the construction of the Jerome Park Racetrack, for thoroughbred horse racing, by Leonard Jerome and August Belmont, Sr. in 1866.
 Jerome Park Racecourse became the first home of the famous Belmont Stakes horse race, until 1890.
 To attract the wealthy to the racecourse, Leonard Jerome built what is today Jerome Avenue.
-In 1874 the town of Kingsbridge was officially incorporated into New York City.
+The town of Kingsbridge was officially incorporated into New York City in 1874.

 In 1890, Jerome Park Racecourse was sold.
 Construction was started to convert it into the Jerome Park Reservoir, to store fresh water from the New Croton Aqueduct.
 At the same time, the neighborhood of Bedford Park was beginning to take shape.
 Forty "villas" (suburban houses) were built on a 23 acre stretch, in a planned community, named Villa Avenue.

 The area became a part of the newly created Borough of the Bronx in 1898.
 The Italian and Irish immigrants who worked on the Jerome Park Reservoir project soon anchored the community there.
 In 1906, 200th Street was renamed Bedford Park Boulevard, likely named after Edward Thomas Bedford, a director of Standard Oil, president of the Bank of the State of New York, who was an associate of Leonard Jerome.